OutSystems/docs-product/src/develop/testing/develop-test.md

 ---
-summary:
+summary: Testing in OutSystems
 tags:
 ---

-# Developing for Testability
+# Develop for Testability

-Best practices in development and architecture apply for OutSystems, as they would with any other programming language.
+Best practices in development and architecture apply to OutSystems as they would to any other programming language.
 Basically, you want to ensure that your developed code/module/application is reusable, maintainable, and scalable.

-When introducing Automated Tests in OutSystems (UI, Integration, or Component) the concept of developing code so that it is testable reinforces some of those best practices.
+When introducing automated tests in OutSystems (UI, integration, or component tests) the concept of developing code that is testable reinforces some of those best practices.
 It also introduces some new ones.

-Every application should be developed to facilitate tests that validate its correctness.
+You should develop every application to facilitate tests that validate its correctness.
 This overarching concept is completely independent of the technology involved.

-Some of the best practices to consider when implementing testable OutSystems applications are presented in this section.
+In this article, we'll review some best practices to consider when implementing testable OutSystems applications.

 ## Domain Isolation

-In OutSystems, business concepts and business logic are organized into modules.
+OutSystems organizes business concepts and business logic into modules.
 Each module “owns” any concept or logic defined within it.
-As a result of this organization, modules can ensure that any use of their concepts or logic is correct according to their own internal business rules.
+As a result, modules can ensure that any use of their concepts or logic is correct according to their own internal business rules.
 [Domain-Driven Design (DDD)](https://dddcommunity.org/learning-ddd/what_is_ddd/) principles to promote code (and test) isolation are highly recommended.
 DDD drives the development of complex systems based on decoupled domains of technology artifacts.
-From a best practices perspective, in OutSystems a domain is mapped into a LifeTime team.
+From a best practices perspective, OutSystems maps a domain to a LifeTime team.
 This team owns a set of applications for a business domain with an independent lifecycle from other teams (domains).
 Domains can be horizontal or vertical.
 Depending on the scenario, the level of decoupling between domains needs to be carefully evaluated.

-If you are not too familiar with DDD in OutSystems and want to learn more about it, there’s already some great content describing its main concerns and principles.
-You should definitely read:
+If you want to learn more about DDD in OutSystems, see this great content describing its main concerns and principles:

 * [Monoliths or Microservices: Make Both Your Domain](https://www.outsystems.com/blog/posts/monoliths-or-microservices-make-both-your-domain/) — Article

 * [Domains and Services Architecture](https://www.outsystems.com/learn/lesson/1696/domains-and-services-architecture/) ​— ODC Talk 2018

-With this introduction to the principles of DDD, you may observe some common pitfalls in implementing OutSystems applications.
+With this introduction to the principles of DDD, you may notice some common pitfalls in implementing OutSystems applications.
 These will have an impact on application testability, so we’ll examine them further.

 ### Anti-Pattern #1: Validations at the UI Level Only

 In the following image, the screen in the UI module displays a form to edit a concept owned by the Core module.
-When submitting the changes, all validations take place in the corresponding Screen action, which then calls the action from the Core module to save the record.
-The Core action itself does not perform any validation on the given input and serves mostly as a wrapper for the Create action of the entity.
+When submitting the changes, all validations take place in the corresponding Screen Action, which then calls the action from the Core modimages/ule to save the record.
+The Core Action itself doesn't  perform any validation on the given input and serves mostly as a wrapper for the Create Action of the entity.

 ![Anti-Pattern #1 - Validations in the UI only](images/test-validation-only-ui-ss.png?width=800)

-When testing the Core action, we can input any values into the action, and it will always succeed, barring any problems communicating with the database.
-Any test that uses this action in its execution, therefore, loses its relevance.
+When testing the Core action, we can input any value into the action, and it will always succeed, barring any problems communicating with the database.
+Therefore, any test that uses this action in its execution loses its relevance.
 To solve this problem, move all business validations to the Core action to ensure the provided inputs are valid according to the business rules for that module.

 Keep in mind that the Core module action should be testable and take business validations/rules into account on its own.
-It should be able to be tested alone, without depending on a UI test, for the validation/rule check.
-On the UI level, validations should also be performed, but they should be focused more on user interaction and not so much on business rules - include simple input validation feedback.
+It should be possible to independently test it for validation/rule tests, without depending on a UI test.
+At the UI level, validations should focus more on user interaction than on business rules, and they should include simple input validation feedback.

-In summary, the focus at the UI level should be to validate only the inputs provided by the user.
+In summary, UI testing should focus on validating user inputs.
 Consider these questions:

 * Did the user input a value that exists in the autocomplete input options?

-* Did the user fill in all mandatory inputs?
+* Did the user fill in all mandatory input?

-Whereas, at the Core level, it should be to validate the business rules:
+Core level testing should focus on validating business rules:

-* Is the option selected from the autocomplete a valid one in the current context?
+* Is the option selected from autocomplete a valid one in the current context?

 * Is the value submitted for the mandatory input valid in the current context?

 ### Anti Pattern #2: Business Logic at the UI Level

-The Screen action to submit the changes of the page has embedded business logic in its flow.
+The Screen Action to submit changes on a page has embedded business logic in its flow.
 In the example image, it creates a master record, then it creates or updates child records, and finally creates some notification.

 ![Anti-Pattern #2 - Business logic in the UI](images/test-biz-logic-ui-ss.png?width=800)